infinum/frontend-handbook/React/React hooks.md

   useEffect(() => {
     /**
-      On each render, `useEffect` is causing an additional rerender, since it's dependency is an object with a new reference every time.
+      On each render, `useEffect` is causing an additional re-render, since it's dependency is an object with a new reference every time.
     */
   }, [nonMemoizedObject])